Length Width Height – Definition with Examples

 What are length, width and height?

-Length, width and height are the 3 dimensions that apply to 3D objects.
-Length is the longest measurement and width measures the object side-to-side.
+Length vs width vs height are the 3 dimensions that apply to 3D objects.
+Length is the longest measurement, and width measures the object side-to-side.
 We then add a final dimension of height, measuring vertically from the base to the top.

 This additional measurement moves a shape from 2 dimensions to 3 dimensions.
 If you’re wondering, “Does width come before height?”, generally, the answer is yes!